QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 * _ fields

 Attributes that start with _ (underscore) are calculated fields.
 You can not find them in the schemas.
 Examples: _slope_per_mill in vw_qgep_reach.
-_channel_useage_current in vw_qgwp_wastewater_structure is calculated from the field usage_current of the channel, that is connected with the foreign keys of the wastewater_networkelement as outlet to a manhole or special structure.
+_channel_usage_current in vw_qgwp_wastewater_structure is calculated from the field usage_current of the channel, that is connected with the foreign keys of the wastewater_networkelement as outlet to a manhole or special structure.